gw0001/gw0001/README.md

 Hello!
-My name's Graeme and I'm a soon-to-be games development graduate from Edinburgh Napier University!
+My name's Graeme and I'm a game developer.
+I recently graduated from Edinburgh Napier with a BSc first class games development degree.